 Arizona Child Support Lawyers

-Child Support Attorneys in Arizona
+Attorneys for Support of Children in Arizona

 Child support is a periodic payment made to a custodial parent from a non-custodial parent to help compensate a child’s living expenses; i.e., food, clothes, etc., and any other related debts.
 When one parent is awarded sole custody, as in the event of a divorce, the non-custodial parent is required to fulfill his or her child support obligation by making set payments.

-Whereas the custodial parent meets his or her support obligation through the custody itself.
-When parents are awarded joint custody in a divorce, however, the support obligation is shared.
-And is based on a ratio of each parent’s income and the amount of time the child spends with each parent.
+Either you or the other parent may be required to pay support to your children.
 The purpose of child support is to meet the reasonable needs of the child, and try to, as much as is possible, keep him or her in the same position he or she would have been had the marriage not dissolved.
 We are also available to assist in circumstances:

-- where a child support obligation is not being paid
+where a child support obligation is not being paid

 to work with the other party to get back payments

 to reduce or increase child support where financial circumstances have changed dramatically.